pgodschalk/raytracing/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-To get a local copy up and running follow these simple example steps.a
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites